 Apply Your Danish to Real-World Contexts

-Field Studies: Learn Outside the Classroom
+Field Studies: Making Copenhagen Your Classroom

 What better way to understand the culture in Copenhagen than to experience it!
-Examples of field studies include:
+Examples of Field Studies include:

 - A historical tour of one of the many spectacular castles or cathedrals in the region